-In physical education children develop their skills in gymnastics, dance, games, outdoor activities and adventure play to develop good body co-ordination and control.
+In physical education children develop their skills in gymnastics, dance, games, swimming, outdoor activities and adventure play to develop good body co-ordination and control.
 This work is connected to encouraging healthy living.
 We endeavour to give each child enjoyment and satisfaction from physical activity and the opportunity to develop positive sporting attitudes.
 The children in our school participate in a minimum of 2 hours PE per week.

 The school also runs a wide variety of lunchtime and afterschool clubs, some of which are led by teachers and teaching assistants.

 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.